Union Leadership Training

 The Institute for Labor Studies has always considered the education of union stewards and labor leaders to be its primary mission.
-We have divided the courses for union leaders into four broad categories: computer training, contract training, labor relations and employment law, and workplace health and safety.
+We have divided the courses for union leaders into four broad categories: contract training, labor relations and employment law, workplace health and safety, and computer training.

-We offer individual courses on-site, at the time and place you choose, with experienced faculty and staff who understand the specific needs of union leaders throughout the labor movement.
-Go online to explore our online course offerings at Ed2Go.
+We offer individual courses with experienced faculty and staff who understand the specific needs of union leaders throughout the labor movement.
+These courses are catered to your organizational needs and can be scheduled on-site at a time and place that works for you.
+Learn more about our programs below.

 Costing out Contracts Using Excel